Bastian Reinhardt

-Bastian Reinhardt (born 19 November 1975 in Ludwigslust) is a former German footballer.
-He is the currently managing the Under-17 squad of Hamburger SV.
+Bastian Reinhardt (born 19 November 1975) is a German former footballer and current assistant manager of VfB Lübeck.

 Career

 Reinhardt began his career 1983 with Empor Grabow/Grabower FC and joined 1.
 FC Magdeburg in 1992.
 He left Magdeburg after two years and moved to Hamburg where he joined VfL Hamburg 93.
 Reinhardt played three years for VfL Hamburg 93 and moved in the summer of 1997 to Hannover 96.
 In his three years with Hannover 96 he played 58 matches and scored four goals.
 From 2000 to 2003 Reinhardt played for Arminia Bielefeld 99 matches, scoring eight goals.
 After the 2002–03 season he transferred to Hamburger SV where he left after six years in May 2009 and was re-signed on 17 July 2009.
 On 24 May 2010, Hamburger SV announced that Reinhardt would be taking over the vacant post of sportdirector, and would therefore be ending his active career in professional football.

+He was named the interim manager of VfB Lübeck in December 2023 for two matches.
+He took over the same role in March 2024.